LorenzoRizzolo/FarCloud/README.md

 # Options

-You have a few option for FarCloud:
+You have many option for FarCloud:
 | Option | Description |
 |---|---|
 | Scan all Records | Scan all your records of your dns |